 This form is for bookings only - you can not use it to check availability.
 Here is why Features Reef dropoff Western style toilet English speaking Good house reef IDR 0 to 350,000 Has private bungalows Details

-Boryomggung Homestay lies on the north shore of Birie Island and has one private bungalow and a three room bungalow with a nicely furnished common area.
+Boryomggung Homestay lies on the north shore of Birie Island and has one private bungalow and a two room bungalow with a nicely furnished common area.

 Bedrooms: Mattresses on the floor have pillows, bolsters, sheets and mosquito nets and each room also has a table, power outlets and room light switch.